 Low-Impact Workouts for Recovery

-Cycling and swimming are great for getting back in shape.
+Cycling and swimming are excellent for recovery and getting back in shape.
 They help your blood flow, giving your muscles what they need to recover.
 With these activities, you can avoid getting too stiff or uneven4.
 Doing different workouts also means your body doesn’t get too used to one thing.
 This way, you’re less likely to get hurt from doing the same motion over and over again9.
 As a runner, staying in aerobic shape with less impact is crucial for your joints and ligaments.

 Strength Training to Support Running